 Likewise, an expired SSL certificate can be even more alarming than not having one at all.
 Keeping an SSL certificate current is important—and it usually only costs a few dollars a month.

-9. Surprise, You Broke All Your Links
+9. Surprise, You Broke All Your Website Links

 Every time a site undergoes a major overhaul, there’s the danger of breaking links.
 If links are broken on your website, both your user experience and your SEO will suffer.
 It’s easy to break permanent links when restructuring.
 It’s also easy to delete files without checking to see whether they are linked elsewhere on your site.

 Crawling your website frequently for broken links is important.
-Google’s Webmaster tools makes it possible to do this periodically, so you can identify and resolve any issues before they start impacting the usability of your website.
+Google’s Webmaster tools make it possible to do this periodically, so you can identify and resolve any issues before they start impacting the usability of your website.
 Many content management systems (such as WordPress) also come with link-checking plug-ins.